mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

 5. The loss function is incorrect.
 6. The optimizer algorithm is incorrect (if the optimizer is implemented).

 You are advised to check the model structure by checking the model code.
-In addition, MindInsight can help users check the model structure.
+In addition, MindSpore Insight can help users check the model structure.
 In most cases, the `SummaryCollector` automatically records the computational graph.
-You can use MindInsight to view the computational graph.
+You can use MindSpore Insight to view the computational graph.

 ![graph](./images/graph.png)

-*Figure 5 Viewing the model structure through the computational graph module on the MindInsight training dashboard*
+*Figure 5 Viewing the model structure through the computational graph module on the MindSpore Insight training dashboard*

-After the model script is executed, you are advised to use the MindInsight computational graph visualization module to view the model structure, deepen the understanding of the computational graph, and ensure that the model structure meets the expectation.
+After the model script is executed, you are advised to use the MindSpore Insight computational graph visualization module to view the model structure, deepen the understanding of the computational graph, and ensure that the model structure meets the expectation.
 If a benchmark script is available, you can view the computational graph by comparing it with the benchmark script to check whether there are important differences between the computational graph of the current script and that of the benchmark script.

 Considering that the model structure is complex, it is unrealistic to find all model structure problems in this step.
 As long as the visual model structure to deepen the understanding of the computational graph, find obvious structural problems.
 In the following steps, if a more specific accuracy problem is found, we will go back to this step to check and confirm the problem again.

-> MindInsight allows you to view the computational graph recorded by `SummaryCollector` and the PB file computational graph exported by the `save_graphs` parameter of MindSpore context.
+> MindSpore Insight allows you to view the computational graph recorded by `SummaryCollector` and the PB file computational graph exported by the `save_graphs` parameter of MindSpore context.
 Please refer to [Viewing Dashboard](https://www.mindspore.cn/mindinsight/docs/en/master/dashboard.html#computational-graph-visualization) in our tutorial for more information.
 >
 > The script migration tool can convert models compiled under the PyTorch and TensorFlow frameworks into MindSpore scripts.
 For more information, visit [Migrating From Third Party Frameworks With MindConverter](https://www.mindspore.cn/mindinsight/docs/en/master/migrate_3rd_scripts_mindconverter.html).